C191068/Khatami_Node.js/README.md

 ![n32](https://github.com/C191068/Khatami_Node.js/assets/89090776/5ad28ead-73b0-4eb3-8810-0cd700500143)

-the important one is the above <br>
+the important one is the above  white mark export<br>

+it tells us that the above export is an object <br>